ustaxcourt/ef-cms/temp_delete_me.md

 ::: STUFF TO DO :::
-- Test cases (review ones Tenille wrote on story)
-- Move 10007 cypress tests so that run on deployed and local environments
 - Run full experimental deploy (NOT on exp1, exp2, or exp3). -> All
   - Remove switch colors step.
 Test that the old cognito workflow + account creation are still functional.
   - Switch colors and verify login + account creation are functional.